Zaâma d'Banlieue

 Zaâma d'Banlieue was a female-led collective for immigrant youth in the suburbs of Lyon, France which existed between 1979 and 1984.
 The four founding leaders were Djida Tazdaït (born in 1957), Tim (born in 1959), Nadia (born in 1960) et Farida (born in 1954), and were all either of Algerian origin or nationality and lived in Lyon's suburbs.
 Zaâma d'Banlieue became officially registered under the acronym the "Youth Expression Association" (Association expression jeunes immigrés) on 19 October 1982.

 Zaâma d'Banlieue denounced police abuse and violence and was engaged in feminism within the family and social circles.
 Zaâma d'Banlieue aimed to spark self-organization among youth within Lyon's suburbs.

 The collective was dissolved during the 'National Conferences of Youth Associations of Immigrant Origins' (Assises nationales des associations de jeunes issus de l'immigration) between 9 and 11 June 1984 in Villeurbanne and Vaulx-en-Velin.

 Origins

 National context

 The experience of North Africans in France during the late 1970s and 1980s was characterized by racism and extreme violence.
-Recurrent issues during these decades were racial killings, implicated both by civilian and police brutality.
+Recurrent issues during these decades were racial killings committed by both civilians and police.